Inference for the mode of a log-concave density: Proofs

 \section{Proofs}

-It remains to deal with the remainder terms defined in (\ref{BasicDecompositionFirstForm}) in the course of our ``proof sketch'' for Theorem~\ref{LRasympNullDistribution} in Section~\ref{sec:Intro}.
+We now deal with the remainder terms defined in (\ref{BasicDecompositionFirstForm}) in the course of our ``proof sketch'' for Theorem~\ref{LRasympNullDistribution}.
 We first deal with the ``local'' remainder terms $R_{n,j}, \ R_{n,j}^0 $ with $j \in \{ 2, 3 \}$ in Subsection~\ref{ssec:ProofsLocalRTs}.
+The analysis of these local remainder terms depends crucially on Theorem~\ref{thm:GlobalConsistencyWithRates}.
 Subsection~\ref{ssec:GlobalRTs} is dedicated to the proofs for the ``non-local'' remainder terms.